Las Vegas Criminal Lawyer

-Las Vegas criminal lawyer Craig.
-W. Drummond has been ethically certified by Attorney Guide.
+Las Vegas criminal lawyer Charles E. Kelly has been approved as the newest Attorney Guide legal family member.

-Reno, NV -- (SBWIRE) -- 02/18/2013 -- Las Vegas Criminal Lawyer Craig W. Drummond provides experienced DUI defenses as well as a comprehensive approach to personal injury and accident law.
-Attorney Guide has recently announced that Craig W. Drummond, of the Drummond Firm PC, has been thoroughly vetted and has been certified as completely ethical.
-Craig is now available on the Attorney Guide searchable registry of talented Nevada legal aid.
-Craig W. Drummond brings experience as a Federal Military Prosecutor in the Army JAG Corps before moving onto his own Nevada practice as a Las Vegas criminal lawyer.
-Craig W. Drummond received his undergrad and law degrees from Drake University, and is licensed to serve in Nevada, Missouri and Federal court.
-Craig has the distinction of being licensed for any U.S. Military court worldwide.
+Reno, NV -- (SBWIRE) -- 04/19/2013 -- Las Vegas criminal lawyer Charles E. Kelly, of Charles E. Kelly & Associates, has been fully ethically certified and is now the newest member of the Attorney Guide legal family.
+As a member in full standing of the Attorney Guide legal family, Charles is now easy to find in the searchable AttorneyGuide.com directory of skilled legal talent.
+Charles is an exceptionally experienced criminal defense attorney, with over 22 years of experience in aggressively defending the rights of his clients.
+Charles E. Kelly & Associates practice from The Kelly Building in the heart of downtown Las Vegas.
+Charles does not shy away from tough or unpopular cases and has an understanding of Nevada law that makes defendants feel at ease.

-With the Attorney Guide certification, potential clients can rest assured that Craig has received no ethical disciplinary action from any bar association.
-As well as establishing several other standards of quality required by Attorney Guide.
-Like all members of the Attorney Guide Family, Las Vegas criminal lawyer Craig W. Drummond has an impeccable ethical standing with the Nevada State Bar.
-In addition to his ethical standing, Attorney Guide ensures Craig W. Drummond is experienced and has received positive reviews from clients.
-Attorney Guide continues this vetting process at a minimum of extra sixty days to ensure clients in need of a Las Vegas criminal lawyer, or any type of Nevada lawyer, stays within with current ethical guidelines.
+Before beginning his practice as a Las Vegas criminal lawyer, Charles E. Kelly was an Assistant United States Attorney in the District of Nevada.
+In this time as a federal prosecutor, Charles E. Kelly learned the ins and outs of both Nevada and Federal criminal law.
+Charles represents clients facing both felony and misdemeanor charges with the same devotion and personal attention.
+Charles E. Kelly works to make sure he is available to his clients, offering 24 hour assistance and same day appointments.
+As a member of the Attorney Guide legal family, Charles has been ethically certified.
+This means he has a legal career free of any ethical disciplinary actions.
+It also means he has received positive feedback from previous clients, and verifiable courtroom experience.
+Charles is available to aid clients in both state and federal criminal law cases.

-For more information on Attorney Guide Member and Las Vegas criminal lawyer Craig W. Drummond click here.
+More information on new Attorney Guide member and Las Vegas Criminal Lawyer, Charles E. Kelly, is available here.

 AttorneyGuide.com, LLC